 Introduction to Insert in MySQL

-The main goal of a database system is to store data into tables.
-To define the functionality in the database, we have different kinds of SQL commands.
+The main goal of a database system is to store data in tables.
+We have different kinds of SQL commands to define the database’s functionality.
 In this topic, we are going to learn about Insert in MySQL.

 SQL commands can be categorized into the following:

 Here in this article, we are going to focus mainly on DML.
 As we can see, the name Data Manipulation language, so once the table/database is created, we require DML commands to manipulate something.
-Merits of using these commands are if in case any wrong changes happened, we can roll back/undo it.
+The merits of using these commands are if any wrong changes happen, we can roll back/undo it.

 1. INSERT: Used to insert new rows into the table.